brannondorsey/quartzite/README.md

 Change all instances of `your_database_name` (lines 20, 22, and 23) to the name of the database you just created using MySQL Database Wizard.

-####Import the database
+#### Import the database

-Loggin to PhpMyAdmin on your server and click the "Import" tab on the top navigation bar.
+Login to PhpMyAdmin on your server, select your Quartzite database, and then click the "Import" tab on the top navigation bar.
 Select the "Choose File" button and open the `server/database_import.sql` file.
 Make sure that the "Character set of the file" is set to "utf-8" (this should already be the default value).
 Press "Go" to import the database.

+**Note**: The default encoding and collation for the Quartzite database are both UTF-8 by default as well.
+If you don't know what that means, don't worry about it!

-####Upload the files to the server
+#### Upload the files to the server

 Now that you have edited the files and installed the database you are ready to upload the files to your server.
 FTP into your server now and create a new folder inside of your `public_html` (or equivalent) directory.
-Name this folder whatever you specified in the `$root_dir_link` variable inside the `class.Database.inc.php` file.
-For instance, if `$root_dir_link = "http://brannondorsey.com/quartzite"` you would name the new folder "quartzite".
+Name this folder whatever you changed the value of the `$root_dir_link` variable inside the `class.Database.inc.php` file to.
+For instance, if `$root_dir_link = "https://brannondorsey.com/quartzite"` you would name the new folder "quartzite".
 Now drag the __entire "server" folder__ (not its contents) inside the directory you just made.

 ![Screenshot](http://brannondorsey.com/hidden/github_images/quartzite/file_structure_on_server.png)

 The above image is a an example of how the file structure should look once uploaded to the server.

-The screenshot shows my server at http://brannondorsey.com/hidden.
+The screenshot shows my server at `https://brannondorsey.com/hidden`.
-For clearity the files `server/src/includes/class.Database.inc.php` and `extension/scripts/content_script.js` in this setup read  `$root_dir_link = "http://brannondorsey.com/hidden/quartzite"` and `var rootDirLink = "http://brannondorsey.com/hidden/quartzite"` respectively.
+For clarity, the files `server/src/includes/class.Database.inc.php` and `extension/scripts/content_script.js` in this setup read  `$root_dir_link = "https://brannondorsey.com/hidden/quartzite"` and `var rootDirLink = "https://brannondorsey.com/hidden/quartzite"` respectively.

 Thats it!
 Time to setup the extension...

-###Extension setup
+### Extension setup

 You are now ready to setup and install the Quartzite browser extension on Google Chrome.

-####Edit one more file
+#### Edit one more file

 Before installing the Quartzite extension on Google Chrome you must personalize the "content_script.js" file located at this repository's `extension/scripts/content_script.js` path.
 Open that file now.

 ![Screenshot](http://brannondorsey.com/hidden/github_images/quartzite/content_script_screenshot.png)

-Change these two variables to reflect the [changes you made](#edit-the-files) to the `server/src/indludes/class.Database.inc.php` file earlier.
+Change these two variables to reflect the [changes you made](#edit-the-files) to the `server/src/includes/class.Database.inc.php` file earlier.

 This points your Quartzite extension to the server files you just set up and allows your chrome extension access to post/retrieve data from those server files.

-####Load and pack the extension
+#### Load and pack the extension

 Open Google Chrome and open the Extensions page by navigating to Window -> Extensions.
 Click the "Load unpacked extension" button and select the extension folder.
 The loaded extension should be automatically enabled.
 If it isn't check the "enabled" box.

 The Quartzite extension should now be sending screenshots and metadata to your browser.
 If it isn't or you are having another problem with the setup checkout the [Troubleshooting section](#troubleshooting) of this reference.

+Read on to learn how to encrypt the data being sent from your Quartzite extension to your server and how to use the built-in API to access your data.

 Enjoy!

-##API
+## Privacy and Encryption with HTTPS/SSL

+Todo.

+## API

 Now that you have the Quartzite extension up and running you probably want to know how you can use the data you collect with it.
 Included in the `server/src` folder is an `api.php` file.
 This file acts as a client-server [REST API](http://en.wikipedia.org/wiki/Representational_state_transfer) that returns valid `json` to describe the data in your Quartzite database.
 You can access this data from anywhere using `get` parameters in an http request.
 For example, `http://yourdomain.com/quartzite/server/src/api.php?domain=twitter.com&order_by=timestamp&limit=5` returns an array `json` objects that represent the five most recent visits to twitter.com.

 Using the API is easy once you learn how it works.

-###<a id="getting-started"></a>Getting Started
+### <a id="getting-started"></a>Getting Started

-####Formatting a request
+#### Formatting a request

 The Quarzite database runs on [MySQL](https://en.wikipedia.org/wiki/MySQL) and so the http requests used to return metadata is very similar to forming a MySQL `SELECT` query statement.
 If you have used MySQL before, think of using the api `get` parameters as little pieces of a query.
 For instance, the `limit`, `order_by`, and `flow` (my nickname for MySQL `ORDER BY`'s `DESC` or `ASC`) parameters translate directly into a MySQL statement on your server.

-####<a id="example-request"></a>Example Request
+#### <a id="example-request"></a>Example Request
      http://yourdomain.com/subfolder?search=wired.com&limit=50

 The above request would return the 50 newest page visits to github.

-####Notable Parameters
+#### Notable Parameters

 - `search` uses a MySQL FULLTEXT search to find the most relevant results in the database to the parameter's value.
 - `order_by` returns results ordered by the column name given as the parameter's value.